 Reciprocal Health Care Agreements

-You do not have to pay for hospital fees if you come from a country with a reciprocal health care agreement with the UK.
+You may not have to pay for certain hospital fees if you come from a country with a reciprocal health care agreement with the UK.
 Countries with reciprocal health care agreements are:

 Please note that this list changes as new arrangements are agreed or existing agreements end.